Outing.golf

 Course variety

 Desert mountain layouts, classic resort courses, and public daily-fee options give groups a mix of styles and price points.
-TPC Stadium and PGA WEST are well-known anchors; plenty of strong mid-tier courses fill the schedule.
+PGA WEST and La Quinta are well-known anchors; plenty of strong mid-tier courses fill the schedule.

 Resort infrastructure